 This max displacement happens when the wavelength of the sound wave is 2D (twice the distance the sound wave must travel to get from the front to the back of the diaphragm).

-Considering how small microphone capsules are, this wavelength is short, and therefore, the frequency is high.
+Considering how small microphone capsules are, this wavelength is short, so the frequency is high.

 For reference, here’s a short table relating frequency and wavelength (speed of sound (ν)= 343 m/s):